sourceallies/event-source-blog/blog/blog.md

 Managing shipments by hand via emails and spreadsheets is becoming too much.
 You meet with Amy, the chief operating officer:

 > "Let me start with an overview of our business process.", Amy begins, "Typically, a customer will call customer service with a shipment.
-We take down their information and give them the cost.The representative then sends an email to dispatch.
+We take down their information and give them the cost.
+The representative then sends an email to dispatch.

 > Dispatch finds a truck that is available to pick up the shipment and adds the shipment to a shared spreadsheet of trucks to mark that truck as occupied.
 Dispatch calls the driver and lets them know the pickup address.